yuvadius/CEP/README.md

 A class to represent a pattern match.
 Has the following constructor.
 It is used in pattern match streams.
 ```__init__(self, events: List[Event])```

-* #### Algorithm ####
+* #### TreeAlgorithm ####
-This class is an abstract class used to represent a CEP algorithm.
+This class is an abstract class used to represent a CEP acyclic graph algorithm.
 Every subclass of it which represents a concrete algorithm shall not be instantiated either, but to be sent to CEP objects as the algorithm parameter.

-Every concrete algorithm subclass shall implement the following static function:
+Every concrete tree based algorithm subclass shall implement the following function:
 ```
-eval(pattern: Pattern, events: Stream, matches : Container)
+eval(pattern: Pattern, events: Stream, matches : Container, treeBluePrint)
 ```
 Receives a pattern and an event stream and performs the CEP with the algorithm it represents.
 It also receives a pattern matches container to write the output to.

-The algorithms given in this API are:
+The tree construction algorithms supported in this API:
-* Tree - the acyclic graph model.
-    * Its evaluation function receives a tree construction function (Pattern -> Tree).
-Default is left depth tree.
+* Trivial Algorithm
+Requires no statistics.
+* Ascending Frequency Algorithm

+Requires a frequency dictionary or arrival rates.
+All following algorithms require selectivity matrix and arrival rates.
+* Greedy Algorithm
+* IIGreedy Algorithm (Iterative improvement based on greedy order).
+* IIRandom Algorithm (Iterative improvement based on a random order).
+* Utilization of Dynamic Programming for constructing an optimal left deep tree.
+* Utilization of Dynamic Programming for constructing an optimal tree, not limited to a left deep topolgy.
+* ZStream based construction Algorithm.
+* Zstream-ord - Zstream such that the base order is a greedy order, and not a trivial one.

+Some of the above algorithms require configuration and statistics.
+The following statistics can be added to a pattern using pattern.setAdditionalStatistics:

+*`pattern.setAdditionalStatistics(AdditionalStatisticsType.FREQUENCY_DICT, frequencyDict)`
+*`pattern.setAdditionalStatistics(AdditionalStatisticsType.SELECTIVITY_MATRIX_AND_ARRIVAL_RATES, (selectivityMatrix, arrivalRates))`
+*`pattern.setAdditionalStatistics(AdditionalStatisticsType.ARRIVAL_RATES, arrivalRates)`

+The next chapter explains how statistics can be calculated.

+* ### Statistics ###

+In the file Statistics.py, there are several functions in order to calculate statistics.
+All receive a pattern and a stream and return the required statistics.

+`getOccurencesDict(pattern : Pattern, stream : Stream) -> frequencyDict`

+`getSelectivityMatrix(pattern : Pattern, stream : Stream) -> selectivityMatrix`

+`getArrivalRates(pattern : Pattern, stream : Stream) -> arrivalRates`